alexandersep/sepelenco/content/posts/Exercise.md

 ## Now What?
 So...
 What's my next plan on getting physically in shape.
 I have 2.
 Last week I went to the gym in Trinity.
-I haven't ever been to this gym before so it was rather bit new.
+I haven't ever been to this gym before so it was new experience.
 I went to the gym during summer when I was young, but haven't been in one since forever, a friend who was been going for over a year, showed me the ropes.
 So I plan to go gym with him, and also do one other sport which I've gotten a lot of interest recently.